pedrecal/pedrecal/README.md

 ---

 ## About Me
-Software Engineer with a strong background in backend development and a passion for working with Golang.
-Experienced in building scalable and efficient systems, integrating with multiple APIs, and managing complex projects.
-Known for taking on new challenges, collaborating effectively with teams, and maintaining humility throughout.
-Seeking opportunities to work on innovative projects, primarily using Golang, and aiming to earn in foreign exchange.
+Experienced Software Engineer with a strong background in backend development and a passion for Golang.
+Skilled in building scalable systems, integrating with multiple APIs, and managing complex projects.
+Known for taking on new challenges, collaborating effectively with teams, and maintaining a positive attitude.
+Eager to work on innovative projects, particularly those using Golang.

 ---